spaugh/accumulator/README.md

 ## Getting started

 There is a simple bash script that simulates the interaction between the parties.
-It is run simply as:
+To run it:

 ```
 ./run.sh